wesleypavanello/wesleypavanello/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Wesley, from Brazil (🇧🇷).
-I am an Graduation in Systems Analysis and Development at IFRO.
+I'm a graduate in Systems Analysis and Development at IFRO.
 I'm looking for experiences that lead me to a professional training as a developer, improving my soft-skills and hard-skills skills, also encourage Open Source Initiative (OSI) and all community.
 <div>
   <img src="https://icongr.am/devicon/html5-original.svg?size=35&color=currentColor">
   <img src="https://icongr.am/devicon/css3-original.svg?size=35&color=currentColor">